avaragado/riw/doc/tutorial.md

 ### ➊ Install riw

-You can install riw as a package dependency or globally.
+You can install riw as a package dependency or globally, or both.

 ```bash
 $ yarn add --dev riw   # or yarn global add riw